brainglobe/brainglobe.github.io/docs/source/community/developers/index.md

 ## To contribute code

-Before contributing code, it may be useful to familiarise yourself with the [High-level introduction to the BrainGlobe Codebase](./intro_to_codebase.md) as well as the [testing](./testing.md) and [developer tooling](./tooling.md) sections.
+Before contributing code, it may be useful to familiarise yourself with the [introduction to the BrainGlobe code for developers](./intro_to_codebase.md) as well as the [testing](./testing.md) and [developer tooling](./tooling.md) sections.

+The core development team will support you in contributing code, irrespective of your experience.
+At the same time, they will hold you to the same standards as they do each other on review, to ensure BrainGlobe remains easy-to-maintain.

 ### Creating a development environment